The AIB model highlights the three main elements that make up a person's sexuality: attraction, identity, and behavior.

 Bi is a shortened form of bisexual and is often used as an identity label.

 Bi erasure is a tendency to ignore, remove, falsify, or reexplain evidence of bisexuality.
-Examples of bi erasure could include someone talking about "gay marriage,"; the active denial of the existence of bisexuality, or a history book ignoring a figure's bisexuality.
+Examples of bi erasure could include referring to all same-sex couples as "gay marriages" — the active denial of the existence of bisexuality, or a history book ignoring or dismissing a figure's bisexuality and instead labeling them as gay or straight.

 The bi umbrella refers to the fact that bisexual is a broad term for a sexual orientation.
 There are many identity labels that people may chose to use that fit under that umbrella.